Edward William Lane: Early years

-Lane was born at Hereford, England, the third son of the Rev. Dr Theopilus Lane, and grand-nephew of Thomas Gainsborough on his mother's side.
-After his father's death in 1814, Lane was sent to grammar school at Bath and then Hereford, where he showed a talent for mathematics.
-He visited Cambridge, but did not enrol in any of its colleges.
+Lane was born at Hereford, England, the third son of the Rev. Dr Theophilus Lane, and grand-nephew of Thomas Gainsborough on his mother's side.
+After his father died in 1814, Lane was sent to grammar school at Bath and then Hereford, where he showed a talent for mathematics.
+He visited Cambridge but did not enrol in any of its colleges.

 Instead, Lane joined his brother Richard in London, studying engraving with him.
-At the same time Lane began his study of Arabic on his own.
+At the same time, Lane began his study of Arabic on his own.
 However, his health soon deteriorated.
 For the sake of his health and of a new career, he set sail to Egypt.

 Work

 Travels in Egypt

-Lane had a few reasons to travel to Egypt.
-He had been studying Arabic for a long period of time and there had been an explosion of egyptomania in England due to Belzoni's exhibition at the Egyptian Hall and the release of Vivant Denon's Travels in Upper and Lower Egypt during the campaigns of General Bonaparte in that country (1803).
+Lane had a few reasons for travelling to Egypt.
+He had been studying Arabic for a long period.
+There had been an explosion of egyptomania in England due to Belzoni's exhibition at the Egyptian Hall and the release of Vivant Denon's Travels in Upper and Lower Egypt during the campaigns of General Bonaparte in that country (1803).
 Lane's health was also deteriorating while living in London and he felt that he needed to migrate to a warmer climate during the harsh winter months.
 During the 1800s, those who spoke Arabic and were familiar with the Near East could easily apply for jobs serving the British government.
 Lane set sail for Egypt on 18 July 1825.

-Lane arrived in Alexandria in September 1825, and soon left for Cairo.
-He remained in Egypt for two and a half years, mingling with the locals, dressed as a Turk (the ethnicity of the then-dominant Ottoman Empire), taking notes of his experiences and observations.
+Lane arrived in Alexandria in September 1825 and soon left for Cairo.
+He remained in Egypt for two and a half years, mingling with the locals, dressed as a Turk (the ethnicity of the then-dominant Ottoman Empire), and taking notes of his experiences and observations.
 In Old Cairo, he lived near Bab al-Hadid, and studied Arabic with Sheikh Muhammad 'Ayyad al-Tantawi (1810–1861), who was later invited to teach at Saint Petersburg, Russia.

 In Egypt, Lane visited coffee shops and the houses of locals, attended a mosque, and familiarized himself with Islam.
 He also befriended other British travelers in Egypt at that time, including John Gardner Wilkinson, who had been residing in Cairo.
 Lane also went on a trip down the Nile to Nubia, visiting numerous sites and taking observational notes.
 On this trip he visited Abydos, Dendera, Luxor, Kom Ombo, Philae, Abu Simbel and a number of other ancient sites.
 Lane left Egypt on 7 April 1828.